Best Hiking Shirts

 CONS: Gets a little baggy when wet – High Price

-LOOKING CLOSER: We just returned from testing the Smartwool Classic shirt on a 25-day hike along the Annapurna Circuit in Nepal, and it performed beautifully.
+LOOKING CLOSER: We tested the Smartwool Classic shirt on a 25-day hike along the Annapurna Circuit in Nepal, and it performed beautifully.
 Zero snags or pilling, comfortable all day long from humid forests to cool alpine, and impressive odor protection.
 We were often hiking for many days on end before getting a chance to wash clothes, and the Smartwool Classic held its own against funky smells.
 The slightly heavier design also adds to this shirt’s appeal for both hiking or as a camp/sleeping layer.
 As with many wool blends, this shirt becomes a little baggy when the sweat adds up, or a rain storm catches you in the open.
 But overall, its performance in the field is outstanding, and the Smartwool Classic All-Season is easily one of the best hiking shirts on the market.

 View on REI.com